Dzoukr/Funcaster/README.md

 #### 2️⃣ Setup connection string, runtime, and version

-At this date (17.
-10. 2021), ⚡Funcaster is built on `.NET5` using `dotnet-isolated` as worker runtime, which is equivalent to `~3` extension version.
-We need to set this properly in configuration + add the connection string to the prepared Storage Account.
+⚡Funcaster is built on `.NET6` using `dotnet-isolated` as worker runtime, which is equivalent to `~4` extension version.
+We need to check this is properly configured in configuration + add the connection string to the prepared Storage Account.

 ![](docs/func_02.gif)